Student Wellbeing & Child Safety

 Wellbeing, Learning and Lifelong Commitment

 At St Anthony’s our approach to wellbeing is grounded in evidence-based practice which draws on research and the science of positive psychology.
 We use a variety of resources, strategies, physical spaces and opportunities to ensure that our students develop a healthy mind and body.
-Some of these are Christian Meditation, The Resilience Project: Gratitude, Empathy, Mindfulness, Peaceful Kids and Peaceful Classrooms, Lunchtime Clubs - Art Club, DigiTech Club, Quiet Club, Protective Behaviours – Daniel Morcombe Program and Growth Mindset.

 Child Safety